AlphaLiu/alpha-vimrc-v3/README.md

 * [NERD Tree] allows you to explore your filesystem and to open files and directories.
 * [MiniBufExpl] Elegant buffer explorer
 ![minibufexpl](https://github.com/AlphaLiu/alpha-vimrc-v3/raw/master/images/minibufexpl.gif)
+* [Surround.vim] Surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more.
+* [Repeat.vim] Repeat.vim remaps . in a way that plugins can tap into it.

 ## 2. Key (re)Mappings